 According to the World Health Organization (WHO), Qatar falls just 25 USD behind the United Arab Emirates in healthcare expenditure per capita but remains well ahead the rest of its Gulf Cooperation Council (GCC) partners and, indeed, the world average.
 This partiallly accounts for the country's low birth mortality rates and a growing medical tourism industry.

 Expats can use both the public and the private system, but many prefer the latter to avoid the bureaucracy associated with the former.
-Health insurance is not provided by the government, and it’s recommended that all expats living in Qatar take out private health insurance to cover costs that can rise quickly in the case of medical complications and emergencies.
+Health insurance isn't provided by the government, and it’s recommended that all expats living in Qatar take out private health insurance to cover costs that can rise quickly in the case of medical complications and emergencies.

 Public healthcare in Qatar

 Public healthcare in Qatar is managed by the Hamad Medical Corporation, a non-profit organisation that has been in charge of the country's major public hospitals since 1979.
 It has created an intricate network of hospitals and clinics which provide free treatment to local Qataris, and largely subsidised services for expats at institutions such as the Hamad General Hospital, Al Khor Hospital, Women’s Hospital and the Psychiatric Hospital.

 Foreigners moving to Qatar only need apply for a health card in order to take advantage of state-sponsored healthcare.
-Expatriates in the emirate will, however, need to pay fairly nominal charges for tests, consultations and inpatient care.
+Expatriates in the emirate will, however, need to pay nominal charges for tests, consultations and inpatient care.

 Getting a health card

 Applications for a health card can be completed at a general post office or a recognised health card office.
 Expats need only bring a copy of their passport with their residence visa, two colour passport-sized photographs, and a completed application form, in addition to a basic fee.
 Renewals can now be done online at the Qatari government ePortal, or at a health card office.

-The Qatari health card is presented upon treatment at any public facility, allowing the bearer to receive a subsidised rate.
+The Qatari health card is presented upon treatment at any public facility, giving the bearer a subsidised rate.